Graduate School Handbook Part 7 – PGR wellbeing and sources of support for postgraduate researchers including personal circumstances

 - Staying healthy both physically and mentally during your research studies will help you to enhance productivity, reduce sickness and avoid unnecessary absences from your studies.
 Section 7a of this part of the handbook outlines what to do if you do become ill and cannot work on your research or need more time to meet a progress milestone submission deadline.

-- The Graduate School in conjunction with the Wellbeing Service run sessions about staying healthy during your research degree as part of the Research Skills Development Workshop series.
-At the moment these run twice per year, check the website for further details and dates.
+- The Graduate School, in conjunction with the Wellbeing Service, run sessions about staying healthy during your research degree as part of the Research Skills Development Workshop series.
+At the moment, these run twice per year.
+Check the website for further details and dates.

 - You can also obtain help, support and advice if you are feeling stressed, anxious, depressed or have another ongoing mental health condition in your day-to-day life at UWE Bristol, but do not need or want to suspend your registration or apply for personal circumstances.
-This is available for all students of the University including PGRs from the University’s Wellbeing Service.
+This is available for all students of the University, including PGRs, from the University’s Wellbeing Service.

-Urgent concerns about mental health and wellbeing
+Urgent concerns about mental health and wellbeing out-of-hours

 Advice for staff who have concerns about a PGR’s health or wellbeing